MaslovaEV/testsj/TestSJDocs/source/SJ_Overview.rst

 To find more about the platform, please, visit the pages below:

-:ref:`Stream Juggler Architecture` - here the architecture of the Stream Juggler is presented, its components,connections between them, necessary services and other prerequisits for the Platform operation.
+:ref:`Architecture` - here the architecture of the Stream Juggler is presented, its components,connections between them, necessary services and other prerequisits for the Platform operation.

 :ref:`Modules` - here more information on modules is given: what module types are supported in the Platform, how they work, etc.

-:ref:`CRUD_REST_API_Documentation` - the REST API service is described here to work with the platform without the UI.
+:ref:`REST_API` - the REST API service is described here to work with the platform without the UI.

 :ref:`UI_Guide` - the section is devoted to the UI and its basic features.